Province Guide

 Reverse Mortgages in Alberta

-Alberta is one of only three provinces where all four Canadian reverse mortgage lenders operate: HomeEquity Bank (CHIP), Equitable Bank, Bloom Finance, and Home Trust.
-Fraction is also available as an alternative equity-sharing product.
+Alberta is one of only three provinces where all five Canadian reverse mortgage lenders operate: HomeEquity Bank (CHIP), Equitable Bank, Bloom Finance, Home Trust, and Fraction.
 This gives Alberta borrowers full access to the most competitive rates and widest product selection in the country.

-• More cyclical market.
-Alberta's economy and housing market are more closely tied to the energy sector than any other province.
-Home values in Alberta have experienced more significant corrections (2015–2016, 2020) and recoveries than the steadier appreciation seen in Ontario and BC.
-This matters for reverse mortgage planning because the no-negative-equity guarantee protects you if values decline, but lower appreciation over time affects the long-term equity math.
+Alberta's economy and housing market are closely tied to the energy sector.
+Home values have experienced more significant corrections (2015–2016, 2020) and recoveries than Ontario or BC.
+The no-negative-equity guarantee protects you, but lower appreciation affects long-term equity math.

-• No land transfer tax.
-Alberta does not charge a land transfer tax on property purchases — a significant advantage if you are considering downsizing.
-This reduces the transaction cost of selling and buying, which makes downsizing relatively less expensive in Alberta than in BC or Ontario.
-That said, real estate commissions, legal fees, and moving costs still add up to $30,000 to $60,000+.
+Alberta does not charge a land transfer tax on property purchases — a significant advantage for downsizing.
+This makes selling and buying relatively less expensive than in BC or Ontario, though commissions and legal fees still add up to $30,000–$60,000+.

-• No provincial sales tax.
-Alberta has no PST, which means slightly lower costs on some of the incidental expenses in the reverse mortgage process (legal fees are not subject to PST, for example).
-This is a minor benefit but worth noting.
+Alberta has no PST, which means slightly lower costs on some incidental expenses in the reverse mortgage process.
+A minor benefit but worth noting when comparing total transaction costs across provinces.

-• Strong property values in key markets.
-While Alberta's average may be lower than Ontario or BC, properties in Calgary (especially the inner city and established suburbs), Edmonton (mature neighbourhoods), and recreational communities near the Rockies often have values well above the minimum thresholds for all four reverse mortgage lenders.
+While Alberta's average may be lower than Ontario or BC, properties in Calgary's inner city, established Edmonton neighbourhoods, and Canmore often exceed the minimum thresholds for all five lenders comfortably.

 HomeEquity Bank — CHIP Reverse Mortgage